The new Bauernhof Siebeneck Books and Art Gallery is now virtually located in

 Bauernhof Siebeneck also hosts an ever-multiplying grove of fruit trees as well as a lovely assortment of perennials, annuals, herbs and organically grown heritage vegetables.
 Behind the house one finds a curiously-patterned field carved by the turbulent hands of the Big Muddy and known by many these days as The Crop-Circle Field.

-The newest addition to the farmhouse is a Bookstore and Art Gallery, located in the front section of the main house.
+A notable addition to the farmhouse is the Bookstore and Art Gallery, located in the front section of the main house.
 Bauernhof Siebeneck Books carries antiquarian, vintage, and rare books, as well as those from all genres.
 The bookstore specializes in Missouri and German-American titles and features works of art in various media by Timm Siebeneck.
 Additionally, the barn has a rustic yet must-see art gallery hand-built by the owner.

 Whether you are taking a stay-cation or if you’re traveling from afar, just stop on by and come find your story in historic Rocheport, Missouri.